-Theodore Sturgeon (1918-1985) was one of America's best short story writers.
+Theodore Sturgeon (1918-1985) was one of America's best loved short story writers.
 He wrote over 200 stories, several novels, and film and TV plays.
 His many literary awards include the Hugo, the Nebula, and the International Fantasy Award.
 The juried award for best short science fiction of the year is named in his honor.

 Robert Silverberg (1935) has authored over 100 novels and edited over 70 anthologies.
 He published his first novel, Revolt on Alpha C, at age 19 and received the Hugo award for "most promising new author" two year later.
 This highly prolific author has contributed much the science fiction genre.

 Jules Gabriel Verne (1825-1905) helped shape and found modern science fiction.
-This French author wrote 64 novels including such classics as Voyage au centre de la tere (Journey to the Center of the Earth), Vingt mille lieues sous les mers (Twenty Thousand Leagues Under the Sea) and LÕile mystérieuse (The Mysterious Island).
+This French author wrote 64 novels including such classics as Voyage au centre de la tere (Journey to the Center of the Earth), Vingt mille lieues sous les mers (Twenty Thousand Leagues Under the Sea) and L'Île mystérieuse (The Mysterious Island).

 Hal Clement (1922-2003) is the pen name of Harry Clement Stubbs.
-He holds degrees in astronomy, chemistry and education, and was a high school science teacher for many years.
+He held degrees in astronomy, chemistry and education, and was a high school science teacher for many years.
 His first publication was "Proof" in Astounding Science Fiction in 1942.
 His first novel, Needle was published in 1950, but his best known work is Mission of Gravity.
 Hal's works include particularly believable and carefully thought out alien races.
 He received a retro-Hugo award for his short story "Uncommon Sense" (ASF, 1945).

-Frederik Pohl (1919) writer, editor and SF literary agent is a pivotal figure in the science fiction field, His many novels include GATEWAY (co-authored with C. M. Kornbluth, the John W. Campbell Memorial Award winning The Years of the City and Gateway, winner of the Hugo, Nebula and Campbell awards.
+Frederik Pohl (1919-2013) writer, editor and SF literary agent was a pivotal figure in the science fiction field, His many novels include GATEWAY (co-authored with C. M. Kornbluth, the John W. Campbell Memorial Award winning The Years of the City and Gateway, winner of the Hugo, Nebula and Campbell awards.
 Frederik was president of the Science Fiction Writers of America from 1974-1976 and received the SFWA Grand Master Award in 1992.
 He was one of the founders and the second President of World SF, the international association of science fiction professionals.

 Catherine Lucille Moore (1911-1987) established her place in the SF field with her first work, "Shambleau" (Weird Tales, 1933), which introduced one of her most popular heroes, Northwest Smith.
 She wrote under many pseudonyms including Lewis Padgett, Lawrence O'Donnell and many of the works that appeared under the name of her husband, Henry Kuttner.
 She was a superior writer and a pioneer in the field of fantasy and science fiction.
 Her work has not received the attention that is deserves.

-Arthur C. Clarke (1917) has been honored with the Nebula Grand Master Award and several Hugo awards.
+Arthur C. Clarke (1917-2008) has been honored with the Nebula Grand Master Award and several Hugo awards.
 The award for the best science fiction novel in the United Kingdom is named the Arthur C. Clarke Award in his honor.
 His most famous work, 2001, is based on his earlier short story, "The Sentinel."

-Herbert George Wells (1866-1946) is one of the founding fathers of science fiction.
+Herbert George Wells (1866-1946) was one of the founding fathers of science fiction.
 His best known work is The Time Machine.
 He published over 60 books and wrote the screen plays for many of the movies based on his work.

 A. E. van Vogt's (1912-2000) science fiction career began with the short story, "Black Destroyer" published in Astounding Science Fiction in 1939.
 He was one of the creators of John W. Campbell Jr.'s Golden Age of Science Fiction.
 Earlier in 1996, van Vogt received the Grand Master Award from the Science Fiction and Fantasy Writers of America.
 His best known novels are Slan and The World of Null-A.

 Hugo Gernsback (1884-1967) founded many magazines about science and/or science fiction and has been called "The Father of Magazine Science Fiction."
 His first magazine was Modern Electrics, where he published his novel 124C 41+ in 1911.
-Gernsback founded Amazing Stories in 1926 and Science Wonder Stories and Air Wonder Stories in 1929, which he combined into Wonder Stories.
+Gernsback founded the magazine Amazing Stories in 1926 and Science Wonder Stories and Air Wonder Stories in 1929, which he combined into Wonder Stories.